 Adopted as a young child, David Berkowitz grew up in the Bronx, New York.
 Described as a difficult child he showed behavioral disturbances from a young age, bullying other children and finding it difficult to share and mix socially.

 Berkowitz made it through high school without any serious incidents and enrolled in the US Army aged 18 in 1971.
-He left the Army with an honorable discharge in 1974 and a decision to locate his birth mother and find the details of his real family are what many consider to be the point which changed the life of David Berkowitz.
+He left the Army with an honorable discharge in 1974 and a decision to locate his birth mother and find the details of his real family are what many consider to be the point that changed the life of David Berkowitz.

 An Emerging Serial Killer: The Son of Sam Shootings

 The suburbs of New York began to be rocked by a series of shootings in July 1976.
-Two teenagers, Donna Lauria (18) and Jody Velenti (19) were approached in their car by a man who took out a gun, crouched down and began shooting.
+Two teenagers, Donna Lauria (18) and Jody Velenti (19) were approached in their car by a man who took out a gun, crouched down, and began shooting.

 Three months later a similar attack occurred in Queens, New York with Carl Denaro (20) and Rosemary Keenan (18) being shot at through their car window.
 Without any view of who was shooting at them, they managed to start the engine and escape saving their lives, despite Carl Denaro receiving a bullet wound to his head.
 Unable to give any description of the shooter, once again police were left at a loss as to who was carrying out these attacks.